The ATtiny 2-Series

 The background colours in the above table identify the set of peripherals in each part.
 The 0-series parts (yellow) have a basic set of peripherals.
 The smaller 1-series parts (light and dark orange) have some additional peripherals (TCD and DAC), and the 16K and 32K 1-series parts (red) have multiple instances of some of the peripherals.

-The 2-series parts (purple) don't follow this trend, but drop some of the peripherals (TCD and DAC), but add an enhanced ADC:
+The 2-series parts (purple) don't follow this trend, but drop some of the peripherals (TCD and DAC), and add an enhanced ADC:

 These peripherals are explained in the following table: